Skip to content

 bıography

-Dr Sylvia Tiryaki is a scholar and lawyer specialized in the fields of Human Rights and International Public Law.
-A triple alumnus of the Commenius University in Bratislava, she graduated with an MA in Law and a JD in European Union Law from the Faculty of Law, and a PhD in European Studies and Politics/Political Theory from the Faculty of Social and Economic Sciences.
-Dr Tiryaki began her career with practicing law in Slovakia until 2003, when she moved to Turkey, where she started to be active as a member of civil society and scholar.
+Dr Sylvia Tiryaki is a scholar and lawyer specialising in the fields of Human Rights and International Public Law.
+A triple alumnus of the Comenius University in Bratislava, she graduated with an MA in Law and a JD in European Union Law from the Faculty of Law, and a PhD in European Studies and Politics/Political Theory from the Faculty of Social and Economic Sciences.
+Dr Tiryaki began her career practising law in Slovakia until 2003, when she moved to Turkey, where she started to be active as an academic and member of civil society.

 send a message